enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 *SQL* stands for *Structured Query Language* and was developed in the 1970s.
 Many databases use it today.

-Here's an example of a SQL Query:
+Here's an example of an SQL Query which returns all rows and columns from the `users` table:

 ```sql
 SELECT * FROM users;